How To Add Charts And Graphs To WordPress

 - Scatter chart

-Visualizer is a flexible and customizable plugin, allowing you to use Google Chart Tools with their default setting, or configure an extensive set of options to match the look and feel of your website.
-A number of options are available for each chart that allow you to further customize their settings.
+Visualizer is a flexible and customizable plugin, allowing you to use Google Chart Tools with their default setting, or configure an extensive set of options to match your web design.
+Several options are available for each chart that allow you to customize their settings.

-Additionally, charts are rendered using HTML5/SVG technology to provide cross-browser compatibility (including VML for older IE versions) and cross-platform portability to iPhones, iPads and Android devices.
-Your site visitors can see your charts and graphs on their mobile browsers without requiring the installation of any extra plugins.
+Additionally, charts are rendered using HTML5/SVG technology to provide cross-browser compatibility (including VML for older IE versions) and cross platform portability to iPhones, iPads and Android devices.
+Your visitors can see your charts and graphs on their mobile web browsers without requiring the installation of any additional software.

-From your WordPress dashboard, select Plugins > Add New from the navigation sidebar menu …
+Inside your WP admin area, select Plugins > Add New from the main menu …

 After your plugin has been activated, click on Library …